py2many/py2many/README.md

 # Python to many CLike language transpiler

 Currently supports C++ and Rust.
-Considering adding Julia, Kotlin and Nim support
+Preliminary support for Julia, Kotlin, Nim, Go and Dart.

 The main idea is that python is popular, easy to program in, but has poor runtime performance.
 We can fix that by transpiling a subset of the language into a more performant, statically